 Description and Scope

 The Graduate Research Award in Egyptology and Assyriology exists to support outstanding research by doctoral students in the department’s three tracks: Assyriology, Egyptology, and History of the Exact Sciences in Antiquity.
 The funds, when available, will be set aside on an annual basis at the discretion of the department Chair.
 Awards must be pre-approved by the Director of Graduate Studies (DGS) prior to incurring.
 The maximum amount that can be requested per award cycle may vary from year to year.
 There is no minimum award.
-For various reasons students may not always be awarded the full amount requested.
+For various reasons students may not always be awarded funding or the full amount requested.
 Alternate funding sources (should be sought before requesting department funding.

 Academic activities that may be funded by the award include: